What can we help you with?

 6 things to know before buying a motorbike - DirectAsia

+Buying a car is ridiculously expensive in Singapore, so getting a motorbike naturally comes to mind for someone who prefers to own their own transport still.
+While the public transport system is cheap and easily accessible, having your own mode of transport can give you unparalleled freedom.
 That said, the main concern that comes with riding a motorcycle is safety on the road.
 Seasoned drivers and riders would know that there is always an unspoken bias against bikers, whether justified or not.
 You are also “smaller” on the road, which can sometimes put you at a disadvantage.
 But if you love the time saved between commute and the freedom riding a bike can give you, read on to find out some of the practical considerations you should think about before getting your dream bike.

-There are three main types of riding license here for motorcycles, namely
+1. Do you have the right motorcycle license?There are three main types of riding license here for motorcycles, namely

 - Class 2B - Required to ride motorcycles with engine capacity of 200 cc and below.